Leica CL vs Panasonic LX15

 It is notable that the CL has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the CL and the LX15 are recent models that feature in their makers' current product line-up.
+Both the CL and the LX15 are recent models that are part of the current product line-up.
 The LX15 replaced the earlier Panasonic LX7, while the CL does not have a direct predecessor.
 Further information on the two cameras, as well as related accessories, can be found on the official Leica and Panasonic websites.

 Review summary: Leica CL vs Panasonic LX15